danjaaron/danjaaron.github.io/AD.md

 6.c.
 (LAST RESORT): As a last resort and/or to pivot throughout AD, you might want to upload a SharpHound.exe and gather some .json files with it, exfiltrate
 	back with the evil-winrm download function

 7. when you can find a user account, use Impacket secretsdump.py to dump all password hashes that the user has access to -- the purpose of this is privilege escalation

 	python3 /opt/impacket/examples/secretsdump.py -dc-ip 10.10.64.123 backup@spookysec.local

 this yields many hashes

 hashes yielded from DRSUAPI (the NTDS.DIT dump) are NTLM hashes of the form

 	[userhash]:[passhash]

 so the part after the colon is the password hash

-NOW, to escalate privileges, remember
+NOW, to escalate privileges, remember:

 Why are we grabbing password HASHES? (see: hashing vs encryption)

 It's because applications only check password hashes. they never know or store the cleartext password.
 So, you can PASS THE HASH -- meaning, you can use these account password hashes without every knowing the real password -- and the application you're attacking will never know the difference.
 You can authenticate using the hash alone

-		... aside: hash collision attacks allow you to authenticate by guessing a password that creates the same hash using a different password, so you can get in without knowing the real password in that case as well
+... aside: hash collision attacks allow you to authenticate by
+	guessing a password that creates the same hash using a different password, so you can get in without knowing the real password in that case as well

 ... aside: note that passwords are usually encrypted, then encoded in that order

 Pass the hash with "evil-winrm"